24 Bird-Related Novels & Memoirs

 Gil is determined to use his wealth for good, so he embarks on a life of service.
 In between bird watching, Gil volunteers at a women’s shelter and works to find purpose in his community.

-This literary fiction novel is written in a very sparse style, with short paragraphs and fragmented thoughts.
-While the stark style might suggest a novel in which something dark might transpire, this novel is said to be quietly sweet and ultimately profound just when you least expect it.
+This literary fiction novel is written in a very sparse style, which some readers do not enjoy, with short paragraphs and fragmented thoughts.
+While the stark style might suggest a novel in which something dark might transpire, this novel is said to be quietly sweet and ultimately profound, just when you least expect it.

 Page-Turning Memoirs about Birding